Most health conscious folks know sugar cereal is bad. But ALL cereal? Come on…

 CEREAL CONUNDRUM: Great, so all boxed cereals are bad.
 What can I eat for breakfast on the go?

-SOLUTION: You’d be surprised how fast you can scramble or fry up a couple of eggs and toast some sprouted toast.
+SOLUTION: You'd be surprised how fast you can scramble or fry up a couple of eggs and toast some sprouted grain bread.
 Oatmeal is a great option on cool days, just be sure to soak your oats the night before to optimize their nutritional value and reduce cooking time in the morning.
-If you’re attached to a bowl of cereal and milk in the mornings, try making this homemade granola on the weekend, and eat it throughout the week.
+If you're attached to a bowl of cereal and milk in the mornings, try making this homemade granola on the weekend, and eat it throughout the week.

 (A post script about the references for this post – It has been brought to my attention that this post lacks scientific proof.
 The main source I used was this one: Fallon, S. (2005).
 Dirty Secrets of the Food Processing Industry.
 WestonAPrice.org.
 Retrieved August 10, 2011 from http://www.westonaprice.org/modern-foods/dirty-secrets-of-the-food-processing-industry.
 Additionally, the some of the information within is my opinion based on my personal and professional experience.
 I encourage readers interested in more ‘proof’ to check out sources that Fallon references at the bottom of her article).